chiara-knicker/ctf_infra/README.md

 Every challenge should include these files:
 - ```meta.yaml```: useful metadata, both for documentation and for adding the challenge ot CTFd
 - ```README.md```: challenge writeup
-- challenge files, ideally organised in directories
+- challenge files, organised in directories

 Additionally, these files are needed for hosted challenges:
 - ```challenge.yaml```: Kubernetes deployment file (this file can be created automatically using the ```create_yaml.sh``` script)